metno/S-ENDA-documentation/source/use_case_NINA.rst

 ..
 Activities that must take place, or any conditions that must be true, before the Use Case can be started.

-* Model output is gridded data that are stored on a server at MET Norway
+* NINA biodiversity data is available / linked in S-Enda portal.
 * Observations are stored on a server at MET Norway
 * Observations must be made available and be well defined (with metadata)
 * There is a high degree of standardisation for all types of data